ahepp1/wordle-solver/README.md

 Optimally\* solves Wordle using entropy.

-\*As of now each entropy calculation only goes one layer deep so this method could be firther improved.
+\*Program only looks one layer deep, optimization has room to improve.

 # Execution